cancerberoSgx/mujer/mujer-magick/README.md

 ## TODO

-- [ ] npm run test-js is failing
+- [ ] npm run test-js fails
-- [ ] format tests
 - [ ] support multiple line string commands like in src/main/command.ts
   - [ ] support IM command quoted arguments
-- [ ] node.js : work directly in user's filesystem without copying to emc FS:
-    * Option to never remove files.
-    * Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [ ] webworker example & recipe
+- [ ] api should comply with using SharedArrayBuffer or Transferable for passing data to/from worker
+- [ ] because options are global - sending commands concurrently could fail.
+Solution: queue or instance options
 - [ ] scripts/generateImEnumd.ts we should execute our CLI to extract
+- [] Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [x] format tests
-- [ ] Performance tests (can we measure also memory consumption?)
+- [x] Performance tests (can we measure also memory consumption?)
 - [x] browser tests
 - [x] support input images from URLS both in node and browser.
+- [x] node.js : work directly in user's filesystem without copying to emc FS:
 - [x] browser
 - [x] CLI
 - [x] CLI tests